Tibet Travel Weather & Packing Guide (2026 Edition) | CITS

 monthsScenic Highlightsclothing advice

-MarchPeach blossoms bloom in Linzhi at the end of MarchDown jacket + long sleeves
+MarchPeach blossoms begin to bloom in Nyingchi (late March)Down jacket + long sleeves

-AprilPeach blossoms& snowy mountain flower seaLight down jacket + windproof pants
+AprilPeach blossoms in full bloom,& snow mountains and flower fieldsLight down jacket + windproof pants

-MayLakes thawing, grasslands turning greenSoftshell jacket + long sleeves
+MayLakes thaw and grasslands turn greenWindproof jacket + lightweight long sleeves

-JulyGolden roadside rapeseed blooms, and Namtso Lake glows deep blue.Light jacket + inner layer
+JulyGolden roadside rapeseed blooms, and Namtso Lake glows deep blue.Windproof jacket + comfortable inner layers

-AugustBest view of Everest, lakes at their most spectacularThin long sleeves + jumper
+AugustBest views of Mount Everest, lakes at their most magnificentLightweight long sleeves + windproof jacket

-NovemberEarly winter frost and temple sceneryDown jacket + sweater
+NovemberEarly winter frost and snowy temple sceneryDown jacket + sweater

 • Essentials:A softshell jacket, non-slip sneakers, and a hat work for all seasons.
 Hiking shoes are only needed for special routes like the Ali trek.